-From the architect.
+Text description provided by the architects.
 This single family house is located in the town of Calera, northwest of the city of Córdoba.
 It is a mountainous area from which one can see all the north of the city and the city center.
 The house has 230sqm arranged in 3 levels, a living room in the basement, the social area and one bedroom on the ground floor, and the suite on the upper floor, leaving an accessible terrace overlooking the city.

 Conceptually, the house was conceived as a large social space that houses kitchen-dining-living room, where the staircase appears as a sculptural element, which was materialized with reinforced exposed concrete and presents a structural challenge as its only points of support are at the start and at the end upstairs.